FerretDB/dance/CONTRIBUTING.md

 4. Start the environment and test it locally before submitting a PR to ensure that it works correctly.
 Refer to the above [section](https://github.com/FerretDB/dance/blob/main/CONTRIBUTING.md#starting-environment-with-docker-compose) on how to start the environment.
 5. Run the test locally to verify the output `bin/task dance DB=ferretdb TEST=my-app`.
-6. Submit a PR to [dance](https://github.com/FerretDB/dance) with a title of the form "Run MyApp tests on CI".
+6. Submit a PR to [dance](https://github.com/FerretDB/dance) with a title of the form "Add MyApp tests".

 #### Shell script